OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document) Final.md

 Gdscript
 Methods:
 initialize(def: GachaBallDefinition): Sets definition_id, generates a unique ball_uuid, resizes equipped_item_uuids, and sets location_state.
 create_battle_copy() -> GachaBallInstance: Creates a new, temporary instance for battle.
-This copy receives a new, unique ball_uuid, and its origin_uuid is set to the ball_uuid of the permanent instance it was copied from.
+It's crucial that this is implemented by manually creating a new GachaBallInstance resource (.new()) and copying properties, NOT by using the .duplicate() method, which can be unreliable for non-exported script variables.
+This new copy receives a unique ball_uuid, and its origin_uuid is set to the ball_uuid of the permanent instance it was copied from.
 2.3.
 MergeRecipe.gd
 Inherits: Resource, class_name MergeRecipe
 Purpose: Defines a valid merge combination.